cr-marcstevens/primegen/README.md

 - `primegen.hpp`: C++ header-only library to generate small primes using Sieve of Eratosthenes
 - `primegen.cpp`: Command line utility

+# Goal

+The goal of this project *is not* to be the fastest prime sieve.
+If you're looking for something like that then try https://github.com/kimwalisch/primesieve instead.
+The goal of this project is to be a fast prime sieve that can easily be included in C++ projects.

 # Getting started

 ```